LukeSmithxyz/mutt-wizard/README.md

   applications requires turning off two-factor authentication and this will circumvent that.
 You might also need to manually "Enable IMAP" in the settings.
+  To create an App Password for your Google account, you can directly visit the [App Passwords](https://myaccount.google.com/apppasswords) page in your Google Account settings.
 - If you have a university email or enterprise-hosted email for work, there might be other hurdles or two-factor authentication you have to jump through.
   Some, for example, will want you to create a separate IMAP password, etc.